Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Concentration under curvature profiles

-\end{lemma} \begin{remark} \begin{enumerate}[label=(\roman*)] \item In the context of GLMs, if the prior is convex, then it will be convenient to take~$U_0=0$ in Lemma~\ref{tvv}.
-The inclusion of the case~$U_0\neq0$ accommodates heavy-tailed priors, where the function~$f$ in the form~\eqref{fdef} cannot account for negative curvature. \item Again for GLMs, the characteristic radius~$cr^2$ will be fixed to scale like the number of datapoints~$n$ (up to logarithmic terms), so that under~$n\gtrsim d$, the right-hand side of~\eqref{tvveq} is exponentially small in~$n$ given that the first two factors on the right-hand side of~\eqref{tvveq} are well-behaved (see~\ref{jij} below).
-Note that taking~$cr^2=\Theta(n)$ together with~$n\gtrsim d$ is consistent with condition~\eqref{eq0}. \item Under Assumption~\ref{asp} with~$\pi=e^{-U_0}$ and~$\argmin_{x\in\mathbb{R}^d}U_0(x)=x_{\min}$, we have with probability~$1-\rho_{\pi}$ that~$\sup_{\mathbb{R}^d}e^{-U_0}=e^{-U_0(x_{\min})}$ and~$\abs{U_0(x) - U_0(x_{\min})}\leq (C_{\pi}d/2)\abs{x-x_{\min}}^2$, so that, for any~$r\geq 0$,
+\end{lemma} \begin{remark} \begin{enumerate}[label=(\roman*)] \item In the context of GLMs, if the prior is log-concave, then it would be convenient to take~$U_0=0$ in Lemma~\ref{tvv}.
+The inclusion of the case~$U_0\neq0$ accommodates heavy-tailed priors, where the toy potential constructed from the curvature~$m_0$ (see the proof of Lemma~\ref{tvv}) cannot account for negative curvature. \item Again for GLMs, to give some intuition for how the quantities in~\eqref{tvveq1} scale, the characteristic square radius~$ cr^2$ will (ideally) be set to scale like the number of datapoints~$n$ (up to logarithmic terms), so that under~$n\gtrsim d$, the right-hand side of~\eqref{tvveq1} is exponentially small in~$n$ given that the other factors on the right-hand side of~\eqref{tvveq1} are well-behaved.
+Note that taking~$ cr^2=\Theta(n)$ together with~$n\gtrsim d$ is consistent with condition~\eqref{eq0}. \end{enumerate} \end{remark} \begin{proof}[Proof of Lemma~\ref{tvv}] We have for any~$i\in\mathbb{N}$ that